rodyonraskolnikov/SQL_Customer_Segmentation_and_Retention_Analysis/README.md

  ![Customer segmentation pie chart](images/6.3_customer_segementation.png)

  **Key Findings:**

-- High-value segment (25% of customers) drives 66% of revenue ($135.4M)
+* High-value segment (25% of customers) contributes 66% of revenue (\$135.4M)
-- Mid-value segment (50% of customers) generates 32% of revenue ($66.6M)
+* Mid-value segment (50% of customers) generates 32% of revenue (\$66.6M)
-- Low-value segment (25% of customers) accounts for 2% of revenue ($4.3M)
+* Low-value segment (25% of customers) accounts for just 2% of revenue (\$4.3M)

  **Business Insights**
-- High-Value (66% revenue): Offer premium membership program to 12,372 VIP customers, as losing one customer significantly impacts revenue
+- High-Value (66% of revenue): Offer a premium membership program to 12,372 VIP customers—each loss has a significant revenue impact.
-- Mid-Value (32% revenue): Create upgrade paths through personalized promotions, with potential $66.6M → $135.4M revenue opportunity
+- Mid-Value (32% of revenue): Implement personalized upgrade paths to move customers upward, tapping into a $66.6M → $135.4M revenue opportunity.
-- Low-Value (2% revenue): Design re-engagement campaigns and price-sensitive promotions to increase purchase frequency
+- Low-Value (2% of revenue): Launch re-engagement and price-sensitive campaigns to drive repeat purchases and lift contribution.

  ### 2. Cohort Analysis
- - Tracked revenue and customer count per cohorts
+- Tracked revenue and customer count across yearly cohorts
- - Cohorts were grouped by year of first purchase
+- Grouped customers by their year of first purchase
- - Analyzed customer retention at a cohort level
+- Analyzed revenue contribution at the cohort level

  Query: [2_cohort_analysis.sql](/2_cohort_analysis.sql)